Enhanced DFV Housing Response

 Key achievements include:

-- Improved frontline housing service delivery capability to respond to domestic and family violence through state-wide training and focused business process and pathway planning service approaches for this cohort
+- Improved frontline housing service delivery capacity and capability to respond to customers experiencing domestic and family violence through state-wide training and pathway planning.

 - Delivery of projects to address barriers facing victims of domestic and family violence when seeking or leaving private rental accommodation, including domestic and family violence toolkits regarding tenancy laws.